 Head of Center for the Fourth Industrial Revolution at World Economic Forum

-Dr. Danil Kermi, Head of the Center for the Fourth Industrial Revolution at the World Economic Forum, discussed global initiatives in digital economy governance.
+Dr. Danil Kermi leads the Center for the Fourth Industrial Revolution at the World Economic Forum, focusing on global technology governance.

 Du Qian